 There are weekly quizzes, consisting of multiple-choice, true/false type questions.
 The quizzes have a time limit and review the weekly topics and cases.
-Completion of these quizzes also assists in learning the material.
-The marks from the quizzes will be scaled to 10% of the final course mark.
-Quizzes are released every Friday.
+Completion of these quizzes also assists in learning material.
+Quizzes are released every Friday and I will give an overview of the questions.
 Time will be given to complete each quiz in class but students may complete & submit quizzes before deadline on following Sunday, 11:59 PM.
+Quizzes are to be individually completed.
 Once you start a quiz you must complete it.